deveshgupta30/croc-python-gui/README.md

 ## Upcoming Plans

 1. Integrate receive functionality directly into the GUI.<br>
 ~~2.
-Implement automatic installation of croc if it's not available on the system.~~ Implemented
+Implement automatic installation of croc if it's not available on the system.~~ Implemented<br>
+3. Progress bar
+4. Drag and drop
+5. Settings page
+6. Custom relay options
+7. System notifications
+8. Bandwidth Limitation

 ## Contributing